Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 Let me say that again so people in the back can hear, the BETSY ROSS FLAG STORY ORIGIN IS FROM AFTER CIVIL WAR IN THE 1870s RISE OF THE KKK.

 The story died down when President Grant established the Department of Justice and destroyed the KKK in the 1870s (after already destroying them on the battlefield a decade prior).
-However, when the second rise of the KKK comes in the late 1890s and early 1900s the Betsy Ross flag fiction spreads again with the second rise of the KKK and sticks.
+However, when the second rise of the KKK comes in the late 1890s and early 1900s the Betsy Ross flag fiction spreads again and sticks.

-The time of that painting and violence was just a decade before the similarly named “Birth of a Nation” film in 1915 (credited with restarting the KKK under passive support of pro-KKK President Woodrow Wilson).
+This gruesome inhumane time of that painting and racist mob violence was just a decade before the similarly named “Birth of a Nation” film in 1915 (credited with restarting the KKK under passive support of pro-KKK President Woodrow Wilson).

-The history of state flags in Georgia makes this point completely obvious.
-There is no question that state has been flying their 13 stars in a circle to keep alive a sentiment of Civil War meant to destroy the Constitution and replace federal government with a tyranny by white men.
+They moved from an “X” to an “O” flying their 13 stars in a circle just to keep alive a sentiment of Civil War meant to destroy the Constitution and replace federal government with a tyranny by white men.

-Or as one Georgia militia wrote on their flag, in a sentiment that seems grotesquely similar to the 2003 official state flag, “We’ll fight as our fathers did, to conquer [America] or die”
+Or as one Georgia militia wrote on their flag, in a sentiment grotesquely similar to the 2003 state flag using a circle of stars, “We’ll fight as our fathers did, to conquer [America] or die”.

 See how a circle of stars is so clearly important for signaling among American domestic terror groups?